 Around the world, as many as 130 million girls are out of school.
 Poverty remains the most important factor in determining whether a girl can access education.
 Adolescent girls out of school are at a uniquely high risk of HIV infection and sexual violence, as well as harassment, early marriage, and pregnancy.
 In Uganda, one in four women will have a child by age 19.

 World Vision’s SAGE project (Strengthening School Community Accountability for Girls’ Education) in Uganda aims to reduce secondary school dropout among girls ages 13 to 19 in 151 schools across 10 districts.
-The project uses Stay in School Committees (SISC) and an early warning system to transform social norms and practices; reduce risks of early marriage, pregnancy, gender-based violence, and HIV infection; and support girls to stay in school.
+The project, funded by the Department of State and PEPFAR, uses Stay in School Committees (SISC) and an early warning system to transform social norms and practices; reduce risks of early marriage, pregnancy, gender-based violence, and HIV infection; and support girls to stay in school.

 Down narrow dirt roads, through coffee and banana trees, and surrounded by tall maize plants, Daisy, age 18, lives in a small brick house with her mother, two younger brothers, and her newborn son, Honest.
 Behind the curtain separating the bedroom from the kitchen, Honest was sleeping.
 Sick with a cold, he woke up several times while we were talking.
 Daisy was attentive to his every cry and comforted him the best she knew how.

 Daisy’s father passed away when she was only seven years old.
 Since then, Daisy’s mother has been the primary breadwinner for their family.
 She walks several miles every day to get to and from the rock quarry where she gathers rocks and sells them, earning roughly 3,000 shillings (the equivalent of 81 U.S. cents) a day.